 40 Winks stays wide awake: sleep chain builds name for straight talk

 "Honesty is the key word here," explained Borreggine, one of three siblings who own and manage the 15-store bedding chain headquartered here.
-"There bedding industry has taken some pretty big hits lately in the newspapers and on TV, including stories about rehabilitated mattresses being sold as new and the prevalence of `bait an switch' operations, but we have worked very hard to distance ourselves from all those stories by the way we approach our business."
+"There bedding industry has taken some pretty big hits lately in the newspapers and on TV, including stories about rehabilitated mattresses being sold as new and the prevalence of `bait and switch' operations, but we have worked very hard to distance ourselves from all those stories by the way we approach our business."

 "We recognize that there's a lot of deliberate chicanery going on in bedding retail," agreed brother Gerry Borreggine.

-Aware of the negative impact these tactics can have on business, 40 Winks has grown, both in stature. and reputation, because of its fundamental rule of playing fair with its customers.
+Aware of the negative impact these tactics can have on business, 40 Winks has grown, both in stature.
+And reputation, because of its fundamental rule of playing fair with its customers.
 "At 40 Winks, credibility is our number-one priority," said Gerry Borreggine.
 "If customers are frustrated, they need to trust the store.
-They must really trust the brand, trust the advertising and trust the presentation.
+They must really trust the brand, trust the advertising and trust the presentation."

 Bob Malin, vice president of marketing for Serta, said 40 Winks "is a pleasure to deal with because it is concerned about the consumer as much as any retailer I ever met."